kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.command.text `String`

 The text displayed by the command button.
-If not set the [name](#configuration-columns.command.name) option would be used as the button text.
+If not set the [name](#configuration-columns.command.name) option is used as the button text.

 #### Example - customize the text of the command
     <div id="grid"></div>